The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 How These Three Reinforce Each Other

-When these dynamics coexist, they don’t just add up—they amplify one another.
+When these dynamics coexist, they don’t just add up—they intensify one another.

-Patriarchy gives the husband a cultural script that legitimizes control: he’s the provider, the protector, the decision-maker.
+Patriarchy hands the husband a script that legitimizes control: he is the provider, the protector, the decision-maker.

 Many South Asian sons are raised to be emotionally fused with their parents.
 Their sense of identity is shaped by not disappointing them, always being available, and never setting boundaries.
-After marriage, this pattern often continues.
+After marriage, this pattern often continues when enmeshment between the parents and the son continues.

-When the wife asks for emotional presence, privacy, or partnership, she’s seen as threatening the family bond.
+When the wife asks for emotional presence, privacy, or equity in the partnership, she’s seen as threatening the family bond.

 Phrases like: